There are numerous benefits to AMD membership!

 All physicians who are graduates of acceptable medical institutions (M.D. or D.O.) and are interested in the field of dermatology may be eligible for membership.

-Active members: Active-duty medical officers of the Army, Navy, Air Force, and Public Health Service whose medical practice is primarily in the field of dermatology.
-Active members will be the only class eligible for holding the positions of President, Vice President, and Secretary-Treasurer, hereinafter referred to as “The Executive Committee”.
+Active-duty medical officers of the Army, Navy, Air Force, and Public Health Service whose medical practice is primarily in the field of dermatology.
+Active members will be the only class eligible for holding the positions of President, Vice President, and Secretary-Treasurer, referred to as “The Executive Committee”.
 Those who have paid Lifetime member dues are also considered “Life” members.
-Otherwise, annual dues are required (rate depends on seniority).

 Former active-duty members who are not currently on active-duty.
 They can be “lifetime members” as well.